Karramellie/Manual_Archipelago_Mario_Kart_World/README.md

 ## Time to play
 ### Roughly 3-8 hours depending on your personal skill, difficulty and how steadily you get checks from others.

+Full Credit to ChristopheBonnefoi aka Narusnake for a majority of the catagory layout and balance inspired by his MK8Deluxe AP